Overv/openstreetmap-tile-server/README.md

 ```
 docker run \
-    -p 80:80 \
+    -p 8080:80 \
     -v openstreetmap-data:/var/lib/postgresql/12/main \
     -d overv/openstreetmap-tile-server \
     run
 ```

-Your tiles will now be available at `http://localhost:80/tile/{z}/{x}/{y}.png`.
-The demo map in `leaflet-demo.html` will then be available on `http://localhost:80`.
+Your tiles will now be available at `http://localhost:8080/tile/{z}/{x}/{y}.png`.
+The demo map in `leaflet-demo.html` will then be available on `http://localhost:8080`.
 Note that it will initially take quite a bit of time to render the larger tiles for the first time.

+### Using Docker Compose

+The `docker-compose.yml` file included with this repository shows how the aforementioned command can be used with Docker Compose to run your server.

 ### Preserving rendered tiles